ALMA FACTS III. High-Resolution CO(2-1)/CO(1-0) Maps of Twelve Nearby Galaxies: Discussion

 \subsubsection{Bar-Driven Gas Transport}

 In the bar-driven gas transport model, the stellar bar potential organizes the gas motions to form the offset ridges on the leading side of the bar.
 The interactions between the gas along the offset ridges (e.g., shocks) and/or with the stellar potential (e.g., torque) cause the gas to lose angular momentum, and the gas falls towards the center from the offset ridges \citep{Wada:1994, Sheth:2002}.
-This picture is supported by observations by \citet[][]{Sakamoto:1999} and \citet[][]{Sheth:2005}.
-They studied the central regions of barred spiral galaxies, and found that the central kiloparsec of barred spiral galaxies have higher concentrations of molecular gas than their unbarred counterparts.
-They attributed the concentrations of molecular gas in their central regions to the bar-driven gas transport by stellar bars to the centers.
+This picture is supported by observations. \citet{Sakamoto:1999} and \citet{Sheth:2005} studied the central regions of barred spiral galaxies, and found that the central kiloparsec of barred spiral galaxies have higher concentrations of molecular gas than their unbarred counterparts.
+They, and others in the literature, attributed the concentrations of molecular gas in their central regions to the bar-driven gas transport by stellar bars to the centers \citep[][]{Sakamoto:1999, Sheth:2005, Garcia-Burillo:2009, Sormani:2023}.
+In this process, the amount of gas in the bar should decrease, if no gas is inflowing from outside the bar.